Learn everything you need to know about bodies and components in Fusion 360! Assemble, build, and capture motion properly!

 This is an important distinction to make.
 When building out the features for a specific component, it’s common for designers to activate the component first and then start working on it.
 This helps to keep component-specific changes nested within their own timeline.

-There you have it, everything you need to know about the basics of bodies and components in Fusion 360.
+There you have it!
+That’s everything you need to know about the basics of bodies and components in Autodesk Fusion.
 Components are an extremely versatile tool that can keep even the most complex projects organized by housing-related sketches, joints, components, and other objects in one convenient location.
 Plus, using components allows you to easily reuse individual parts of your design in other projects without reinventing the wheel.

-If there’s only one thing you remember about bodies and components, it’s this – components have motion, bodies do not.
+If there’s only one thing you remember about bodies and components, it’s this: components have motion, and bodies do not.
 Just making a static object?
 Bodies will do.
 Planning to make an assembly with moving parts?
 Start with components first.
-The rest of the details can be learned as you go.
+You can learn the rest of the details as you go.